-Atrial fibrillation (a-fib) affects more than 33 million people worldwide, according to background information in the study.
+Atrial fibrillation (a-fib) affects more than 33 million people worldwide.

 When the heart pumps again, the clot is pushed into circulation.
 If the clot travels to the brain and blocks a blood vessel, it can cause a stroke, according to the American Heart Association.

 Alcohol drinking has been linked to changes that occur in the heart, including scarring that can affect the electrical activity that controls the heart’s rhythm.

 Alcohol is also linked to a number of conditions linked to a-fib, such as obesity, obstructive sleep apnea, and high blood pressure.

 In a recent study published in the New England Journal of Medicine, researchers found that stopping drinking alcohol could help reduce symptoms of atrial fibrillation.

 The study is from Alfred Hospital in Melbourne and elsewhere.
 One author is Dr. Peter Kistler.

 In the study, the team asked 140 older people with a-fib who normally have roughly two drinks a day to stop drinking.

 When they compared the teetotalers to a similar group of people with a-fib who continued drinking, they found that those who abstained from alcohol delayed their next a-fib episode and reduced the overall time spent in a-fib.